Shilpa Shetty: Off-screen work

-Since early 2016, she has been judging the dance reality show Super Dancer on Sony Entertainment channel along with co-judges Geeta Kapoor and Anurag Basu.
+Shetty holds a black belt in karate.
+She launched her fitness Yoga DVD in 2015.
+In February 2009, Shetty and Raj Kundra became part owners of the Indian Premier League franchise cricket team Rajasthan Royals by paying approximately US$15.4 million for an 11.7% stake.
+Shetty also co-owns the Indian chain of spas and salon called Iosis.
 In 2017, The Indian government selected Shetty as a brand ambassador of the Swachh Bharat Mission, a campaign to improve sanitation throughout India.
 On 20 January 2020, she received the Champions of Change award for her work in that campaign.

 In 2021, edible oils and food products company B.L.
-Agro Industries announced her as the brand ambassador for their food offerings brand Nourish under categories Pulses, Dry Fruits and Flours.
+Agro Industries announced her as the brand ambassador for their food offerings brand Nourish under categories pulses, dry fruits and flours.
+In 2023, she invested Rs 2.25 crore in Shark Tank India fame WickedGud.
+She has also been an early investor of MamaEarth, an Indian cosmetic brand.
+Shetty owns a restaurant in Mumbai named INKA.